A brief but skippable introduction

-Examples of human communication phenomena in which separation of scales break down abound.
+Examples of human communication phenomena in which separation of scales breaks down abound.
 The diffusion of innovations throughout some group involve heterogeneity throughout the population as different individuals adopt an innovation (or not) at different times, are variously influenced depending on their social and communication networks, and different individuals hold greater or lesser influence (Rogers, 1983).
 The competitiveness of individuals and firms is related to their position in a structure of relationships between individuals and firms (Burt, 1995).
 Media tastes and consumption practices are structured at a group-level (Gans, 1974).
 More recently, the proliferation of Internet networks have called to scholars’ attention to communication and information networks connecting individuals (Castells, 2010).
 Only networks in which each individual is equally connected with every other individual would be fully coherent, and only non-networks of entirely unconnected individuals would be fully interdependent.
 More realistic network structures lie somewhere in between (e.g., Watts & Strogatz, 1998), including both connected and unconnected individuals.
 These network structures are typical of complex systems that have network structures.
 Before turning to a detailed consideration of applying a complexity perspective to a single media theory, a promising complexity science method for communication and media scholars is described: agent-based modeling.

 Studying Complex Communication Systems with Agent-Based Models

 Agent-based models (ABMs; see Wilensky & Rand, 2015) are a promising type of dynamic simulation for merging complexity science with communication and media studies.
 In ABMs, agents are simulated entities whose behaviors are determined by algorithms that are typically executed by a computer (Wilensky & Rand, 2015).
 To translate a verbal theory to an ABM, it is necessary to encode the theory as a set of algorithms for agents’ behavior.
 ABMs have several advantages for communication and media scholars over equation-based approaches to complexity:

 - ABMs are defined at the level of individuals’ behaviors, which aligns with the often individual-level focus of communication and media scholarship;

 - ABMs are able to identify individual-level behaviors that plausibly produce emergent phenomena at meso- and macro-levels; and